swiftlang/swift/tools/swift-inspect/README.md

             -Xlinker -rpath -Xlinker $MEMTOOL_REPO_ROOT/.build/x86_64-unknown-linux-gnu/debug
 ```

-This build command requires includes (lines with `-I`) from Memtool, but also from the Swift repository, since those includes are not shipped with toolcahin.
+This build command requires includes from Memtool, but also from the Swift repository, since required header files are not shipped with toolcahin.
 It also needs to link `libswiftRemoteMirror.so` from the Swift toolchain and `libMemtoolCore.so` from the `memtool` build folder.

 ### Using